Thchoonlophon/cpp_note/chapter03/exercises.md

 So we mustn't discard any of the values that we have read if we want to get a right answer.

+## Q 3-2

+### Write a program to compute and print the quartiles (that is, the quarter of the numbers with the largest values, the next highest quarter, and so on) of a set of integers.